 Under section 6 of the repeal Act, the Commission's records are divided into Class A and Class B records.

-On 13 December 2016, the President of the Senate, Senator the Hon Stephen Parry, and the Speaker of the House of Representatives, the Hon Tony Smith MP, announced that they had authorised the publication of the Class B records of the Commission.
-These records contain material mostly relating to the interpretation of section 72 of the Constitution.
+The Class B records of the Commission contain material mostly relating to the interpretation of section 72 of the Constitution.
+On 13 December 2016, the President of the Senate, Senator the Hon Stephen Parry, and the Speaker of the House of Representatives, the Hon Tony Smith MP, announced that they had authorised the publication of these records and they were published on the Parliament's website on 19 December 2017.